In Datto RMM, default security level of Administrator. In Autotask PSA, security level of API User. Refer to Permissions.

 We recommend that you use a PSA user account with a security level of API User (a non-billed PSA resource) to enable the integration.
 Refer to Permissions.
 This will help you avoid difficult situations, e.g. when the resource whose credentials were used for the integration changes their password or leaves the company.
-For more information, refer to this topic in the PSA Online Help: API User (system).
+For more information about the API User, refer to these topics in the PSA Online Help: API User (system) and The API tracking identifier.
 Should you decide to use a different user as sync account, it would need to have Administrator security level in Autotask PSA.

 - Click Test connection...